Yoast/wordpress-seo/readme.txt

 = 11.3.0 =
 Release Date: May 28th, 2019

+High-time for another release, namely Yoast SEO 11.3.
+This release features enhancements and bug fixes aimed at improving the way your favourite SEO plugin performs.
+Read more about the release in [our 11.3 release post](https://yoa.st/release-11-3).

 Enhancements:
 * When the site is set to represent a person, a logo/avatar to be used in the knowledge graph can now be selected in the Search Appearance settings.
 * Adds the `wpseo_should_index_links` filter that can be used to disable the link indexation.